matuzalemmuller/tcc-engtelecom/gcp/README.md

 ---
 ### Set up remote infrastructure

-See [this documentation](https://gitlab.com/matuzalemmuller/tcc-engtelecom/tree/rook-helm/gcp/remote-setup) for instructions on how to setup the remote infrastructure and environment.
+See [this documentation](https://gitlab.com/matuzalemmuller/tcc-engtelecom/tree/rook-helm/gcp/remote-setup) for instructions on how to set up the remote infrastructure and environment.

 ---
 ## Install Rook